The-Extra-Project/geospatial-pipelines/README.md

 # pipeline-point-cloud-recostruction

-**E2E pipeline for reconstructing the given surface by using photogrammetry and the state of the art rendering terchniques [like 3D gaussian splatting] by implementing distributed way (i.e by aligning the combination of the various users in the overall viewpoint of the user)**
+**E2E pipeline for reconstructing the given 3D area using neuralangelo in distributed way (i.e by aligning the combination of the various users in the overall viewpoint of the user)**
 <p align="left">
     <a href="https://github.com/https://github.com/The-Extra-Project/pipeline-point-cloud-recostruction.git/LICENSE.md" alt="License">
         <img src="https://img.shields.io/badge/license-MIT-green" />